ConnorEALynch/BuzzerForwarder/README.md

 Twilio: Needed a phone number with programable API.
 Selected due to customizability and lack of other options.

 ## Setup Tutorial
-Awaiting Building added phone number
+Awaiting Building to add phone number
 Coming Soon…